 For many people, receiving this information can feel frightening or hard to process.
 This stage simply helps doctors understand how the disease has progressed, including whether cancer cells have reached nearby organs or lymph nodes, so they can recommend the most appropriate care and support.

-Although no longer treated with surgery, it does not mean that care or treatment comes to an end.
-Many patients continue stage 4 mesothelioma treatment to help slow disease progression and maintain comfort and quality of life.
+Although surgery is not usually considered curative at this stage, that does not mean treatment or support comes to an end.
+Many mesothelioma patients continue receiving stage 4 mesothelioma treatment to help slow disease progression and maintain comfort and quality of life.

 Doctors use the TNM staging system to describe how advanced mesothelioma is.
 TNM stands for tumor (T), lymph nodes (N), and metastasis (M).
-This system helps doctors evaluate the size and extent of the main tumor, whether the cancer has spread to nearby lymph nodes, and whether it has reached distant organs.
+This system helps doctors evaluate the size and extent of the main tumor and whether the cancer has spread to nearby lymph nodes or to more distant organs.

-While Stage 4 mesothelioma is sometimes referred to as end-stage mesothelioma, or one of the mesothelioma final stages, outcomes can vary widely.
+While stage 4 mesothelioma is sometimes referred to as end-stage mesothelioma, or one of the mesothelioma final stages, outcomes can vary widely.
 Life expectancy and prognosis are based on averages from large patient groups and do not predict how any one individual will respond to treatment.
-Factors such as overall health, mesothelioma type, response to therapy, and access to specialized care all play an important role and directly inform discussions about mesothelioma Stage 4 life expectancy.
+Factors such as overall health, mesothelioma type, response to therapy, and access to specialized care all play an important role in shaping discussions around mesothelioma stage 4 life expectancy and prognosis.

-A patient in Stage 4 mesothelioma may experience aggressive, painful symptoms.
+A patient in stage 4 mesothelioma may experience more severe and persistent symptoms.
 You will likely want to seek information about what is causing your pain.
-A lot of mesothelioma diagnoses come in Stage 3 or 4 because of the painful onset of symptoms.
+A lot of mesothelioma diagnoses come in stage 3 or 4 because of the painful onset of symptoms.

 Symptoms will vary based on where the cancer is located.
 Treatment options may be available to relieve symptoms and improve the patient’s quality of life.
-Oftentimes, treatment options are minimal in stage 4, and patients turn to palliative care to manage their symptoms.
-Many of the symptoms in stage 4 are similar to those in other stages but are typically more persistent.
+Oftentimes, treatment options may become more limited at stage 4, and patients turn to palliative care to manage their symptoms.
+Many of the symptoms in stage 4 are similar to those in other mesothelioma stages, but are typically more persistent.

 Possible symptoms may include: